obonaventure/cnp3/book/glossary.rst

 	The HyperText Markup Language specifies the structure and the syntax of the documents that are exchanged on the world wide web.
 HTML is maintained by the `HTML working group <http://www.w3.org/html/wg/>`_ of the W3C_

    XML
 	The eXtensible Markup Language (XML) is a flexible text format derived from SGML.
 It was originally designed for the electronic publishing industry but is now used by a wide variety of applications that need to exchange structured data.
-The XML specifications are maintained by `several working groups <http://www.w3.org/XML/`_ of the W3C_
+The XML specifications are maintained by `several working groups <http://www.w3.org/XML/>`_ of the W3C_

+.. include:: links.rst